Morita classes of microdifferential algebroids: Cocycles

 One can treat in the same manner $\shr$-functors and transformations.
 We summarize the results in the next proposition.
 However, as indices of hypercovers are quite cumbersome, we will not write them explicitly anymore.
-Instead, we will assume that $X$ is such that covers are cofinal among hypercovers, as is for example the case for paracompact spaces.
+Instead, we will assume that